 A YouTube video intro is a short clip shown at the beginning of your YouTube video, which introduces the main topic and the Vlog poster.
 YouTube intro videos have the necessary info about the name and logo of the channel.
 Your YouTube video intro is one of the best chances to make a great first impression on your viewers within a few short minutes in to your video.
 It is important to have the right tools to create impressive video intros.
 So, in this article, we will introduce how to make a cool YouTube Intro with Apple iMovie and with an iMovie Alternative in an easier way.

 Let's watch the tutorial about how to make your YouTube intro first.

-If you have any questions about the above steps, you can read more detailed information on Filmora Editing Tips.
-Watch the video below and download the free version to check out.
+If you have any questions about the steps above, you can read more detailed information on Filmora9 Editing Tips.
+And you can also watch the quick-start video below and download the Filmora9 trial version to start your editing.

 An important aspect of intro making is that it usually contains tile cards and opening credit info within the shot.
 The key is to find a tool that works best with the text and video edit both. iMovie is a great program for editing simple yet high impact professional video intros.
 You can use the simple process outlined below to create your YouTube intro with iMove.